wdbm/william_blake_crypto/README.md

 This package can

-- convert a YAML object to an encrypted string object,
+- convert a YAML object to an encrypted string object and back,
 - convert a YAML file to an encrypted file and back,
 - decrypt an encrypted file to a YAML object,
 - and can generate, input and load a key for these purposes.

 This package should be used in addition to other security measures.

 Using this module, a key should be generated and saved securely.
 In production, a script using this package can request the key as a manual input and then can use the key to decrypt an encrypted file to a YAML object; for example, an encrypted configuration file.
-The package has other functionalities, as mentioned.
 In development, a key can be generated and saved to a file such as `~/.config/william_blake_crypto/key` which can be loaded by the package without the need for manual input, but this is not a secure approach so should be used only for development, not production.

 # future